- Open fire

 Two bedrooms: 1 x double, 1 x family room with double and single beds.
 Bathroom with bath, shower over, basin and WC.
 Well-equipped kitchen with dining area.
 Sitting room with open fire.

 Electric storage heaters with open fire in sitting room.
-Electric cooker, microwave, fridge, washer/dryer, TV with Freeview, DVD player, CD player, iPod dock, library of games/books/DVDs, children’s toys.
+Electric cooker, microwave, fridge, washer/dryer, TV with Freeview, DVD player, CD player, iPod dock, selection of games/books/DVDs, children's toys.
 Fuel, power and starter pack for open fire inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair.
 Roadside parking.
 Small patio area with garden furniture.
 One well-behaved pet welcome, second pet welcome at a charge of £10 per week.
 Sorry, no smoking.
 Shop 1 mile.
 Tea shop and pub less than 1 minute walk.

 - Last minute